ProtonMail/android-mail/README.md

 ## UI Tests
 UI tests are executed on firebase through the CI.
 Firebase test lab can be triggered also locally with `bundle exec fastlane uiTests` or tests can be run in a local emulator through android studio.
+UI tests must run on a `dev` flavour ( like `devDebug` ).
-The `app/src/uiTest/assets/users.json` and  `app/src/uiTest/assets/internal_api.json` files will be needed for UI tests to work, their value can be found in confluence or in the CI env vars
+The `app/src/uiTest/assets/users.json` and  `app/src/uiTest/assets/internal_api.json` files will be needed and their value can be found in confluence or in the CI env vars.
 **Currently, only the ui tests that are included in the `SmokeSuite` class are run on firebase**